ceremcem/modbus_lib/README.md

 }
 ```

-* Trigger the end of telegram after a timeout:
+* Mark the end of incoming telegram after a timeout:

 ```c
 void USART2_idleHandler(void)